-Throughout the year, MOF has maintained and sometimes built on its current core listed and unlisted investments in the Coal, Gold, Financial Services, IT, Consumer Technologies, Medical Cannabis and Healthcare sectors of the market.
+Throughout the year, MOF has managed its current core listed and unlisted investments in the Energy, Minerals and Resources, Financial Services, IT, Consumer Technologies, Medical Cannabis and Healthcare sectors of the market.

 A number of these strategic positions relate to business plans which are expected to result in corporate activity over the coming year, providing opportunities to exit at expected higher prices or see increases in the value of the underlying asset.